How to Save Money on a Cruise to New Zealand

 We’re going to start off with a big truth bomb: New Zealand activities are incredibly expensive when booked on your cruise.
 Many cruise passengers are livid when they realise that other tourists on New Zealand tours and activities have paid less than half the price of cruise ship passengers.
 Even when heading to the nearest visitor centre at ports, there are often big signs saying “cruise specials”.
 Guess what?
 That just means they’re twice as expensive than the normal price.
 Do yourself a favour: research and choose your own activities and book directly with the activity provider.
 Find out more at The Essential Guide to Booking Activities in New Zealand.
-Plus, check out the BackpackerGuide.NZ DEALS tab for exclusive deals on New Zealand activities linking directly to the activity providers.

-2. Disconnect at sea
+2. Disconnect at Sea

 Nobody likes to pay for WiFi, let alone cruise ship WiFi prices.
 If you want to shave off some cents on using the onboard WiFi, tell your friends and family that you’re going to be disconnected while you’re at sea.
 (You never know, you might enjoy it).
 If you really need to access the Internet, we suggest waiting until you arrive at the port.
 The port cities in New Zealand all have areas where you can access free WiFi.
 Get some tips on accessing the Internet with our guide on How to get Internet and WiFi in New Zealand.

-3. Explore independently
+3. Explore Independently

 Cruise ships will offer “shore excursions”, which are set tours around the port location.
 Of course, this comes at an extra price that’s not always that reasonable.
 You can save money on a cruise to New Zealand by exploring each port destination independently.
 Like we mentioned above, book New Zealand tour and activities yourself, hire a bike or car and see the greater area.
 Better yet to save money, check out some of the free attractions.
 More on that in the point below!
+For typical tour costs, check out How Much Does it Cost to Travel New Zealand?

-4. Do free activities
+4. Do Free Activities

 New Zealand is a country where some of the best experiences are free.
 All the main ports in New Zealand that cruises visit have free things to like getting amazing views from Mt Eden in Auckland, exploring the stunning Botanic Garden in Wellington, or checking out the “Rhino Walk” in Akaroa.
 We’ll link up to some free and cheap activity articles on each port city name: Auckland, Wellington, Tauranga, Dunedin, Akaroa and Bay of Islands.
+Or just take a look at the 50 Best Free Things to Do in New Zealand.

-5. Choose a drink package
+5. Choose a Drinks Package

 Cruise liners are usually pretty strict on the number of beverages you can bring onboard, often have a complete ban on bringing in alcohol.
 Plus, buying drinks on board is more expensive than in cities so you’ll find that you will end up spending a lot on drinks when buying individually.
 Luckily, cruise liners off “drink packages”.
 Everyone’s got to drink water at least, so choose one of the drink packages which often has a water package for the basics.
 Of course, a cruise is all about treating yourself so you’re probably going to want to drink some alcohol too.
 Pick one of the packages for alcoholic beverages too so you don’t go over budget.
 Power tip: if you are unsure how much you are going to drink during the cruise, buy drinks individually for the first day or two, then buy a drink package for the remainder of your time if you think it is worth it.